phaze

 Patterns to watch

-Four patterns matter more than any single number.
-Weight rebound speed: a slow drift of half a pound a week is fine and often water.
-Two pounds a week sustained for three weeks is a real signal.
-Hunger spikes: a daily one-to-five hunger rating on the same scale at the same time, averaged across the week, catches climbing hunger one to two weeks earlier than your scale will.
-Sleep quality: short sleep raises ghrelin and lowers leptin, so a hungrier you eats more, and the maintenance window is the worst time to be sleeping six hours.
-Mood and food noise: keep an eye on whether food is taking up more mental space than it did a month ago, because that is the earliest warning that something is drifting.
+A few patterns matter more than any single number.
+Weight rebound speed: a slow drift of half a pound a week is often water and usually not a worry; a steady two pounds a week for several weeks is a clearer signal.
+Hunger: a daily one-to-five hunger note on the same scale at the same time, averaged across the week, often catches climbing hunger a week or two earlier than the scale will.
+Sleep: short sleep can raise hunger hormones, and the maintenance window is the worst time to be running on six hours.
+Food noise and mood: notice whether food is taking up more mental space than it did a month ago, since that is often the earliest sign something is drifting.

 Feature page: Phaze Taper Coach.